arthur-thuy/LLM-virtual-pretesting/docs/implementation.md

         - What to do with the HTML content?
         - Do we use entire dataset?
 A lot of questions so might be expensive
     - Can we share question_id's and student_id's over train/val/test splits? -> I think yes because we need to find relevant examples in train set to answer the val and test questions
+- Small experiment:
+    - olmo2 has much more invalid responses than llama3 (approx 3% vs 0.3%)
+    - no difference between random selector and studentid_random -> if a student has a lot of questions in different topics, not enough additional information is given to the model